maxammann/blog/content/posts/2021-04-06-symbolic-model-guided/index.md

 ByteArray receive(from: Channel);
 ```

 The goal of the driver/test harness is now to call the correct entry functions depending on the trace above.

  Also the security context is filled with the symmetric key $k$ for example.
+Also when running `SendNewKey` we store the identity of the sender and the receiver.
+That could be **B** and **E** for example.
+When running `ReceiveKey` we also store store the sender and receiver.
+The pair of sender and receiver does not match, but the implementation did not through the `SignatureError` then the bug oracle detected an authentification violation.